 When I visited Taiwan, there were many aspects of the country that I really enjoyed.
 The scenic view from the mountains, the serene lakes, the temples, and of course, its culture.

 But, after visiting Taiwan, I discovered there are still other impressive spots that are well worth visiting – Thanks to Google!

-In this blog post, I’m sharing with you the less-known spots in Taiwan I consider as a must-visit destination.
+In this blog post, I’m sharing the less-known spots I consider a must-visit destination in Taiwan.
 I selected Taiwanese countryside destinations because I find them more relaxing.
-And above all, those fall on the type of destination which really helps me unwind, refresh, or we can just say renew my mind.
+And above all, those fall on the type of destination that really helps you unwind, refresh, or just say renew your mind.

-I am also a bit excited to see the animals in Cingjing Farm that I have never seen in my life.
-Like, the Aberdeen Angus cow, Barbado Sheep, Arab Horse, Corriedale lamb, and Hereford cow.
+I am also a bit excited to see the animals in Cingjing Farm that I have never seen.
+The Aberdeen Angus cow, Barbado Sheep, Arab Horse, Corriedale lamb, and Hereford cow.

 Where is Cingjing Farm?

-- Cingjing Farm has many trails where visitors can spend time sightseeing incredible mountain views and breathing fresh air.
-Try Mountain View trail, Cuihu Trail, Tea Garden Walk, Great Wall trail, Backgammon Ascent trail.
-However, don’t miss the sunset trail at sunset, of course, and the Cherry blossoms trail in spring.
+- Cingjing Farm has many trails where visitors can spend time sightseeing with incredible mountain views and breathing fresh air.
+Try Mountain View trail, Cuihu Trail, Tea Garden Walk, Great Wall trail, and Backgammon Ascent trail.
+However, don’t miss the sunset trail at sunset and the Cherry blossoms trail in spring.

-- Try the 1.2-kilometer Cingjing Skywalk, situated at 1700-2,000 meters above sea level.
-It is the longest skywalk in Taiwan connecting the Green Green Grassland and the Cingjing Guest House.
+- Try the 1.2-kilometer Cingjing Skywalk, situated 1700-2,000 meters above sea level.
+It is the longest skywalk in Taiwan, connecting the Green Green Grassland and the Cingjing Guest House.